uw-dims/dims-tp/docs/source/testidentification.rst

 General information
 -------------------

-Tests described in this section trace back to the DIMS System Requirements document Section :ref:`dimssr:requirements`.
+Tests described in this section trace back to the :ref:`dimssr:dimssystemrequirements` document, Section :ref:`dimssr:requirements`, as described in Section :ref:`requirementstraceability`.

 .. todo::